The term whiplash injury is used for a neck injury caused by a sudden movement of the head forwards, backwards or sideways.

 - Reduced range of movements and neck tenderness

-- Headache, dizziness, vertigo, blurring of vision.
+- A headache, dizziness, vertigo, blurring of vision.

 - Retropharyngeal [behind the pharynx] swelling and difficulty in swallowing.